legend-exp/legend-prodenv/README.md

 ```

-This script loads the container and install the software under `src`.
-For major changes in the code, the option `-r` can be used to fully re-install the code.
+This script loads the container and pip install `pygama` and `pyfcutils`.
+The option `-r` can be used to fully remove the installation directory before the software is re-installed.

 ### Load Container
 ```